andre-wells/andre-wells/README.md

 ## About Me

 I've been engineering software since 2006, starting out in the Oil and Gas industry with the bulk of my experience in the Legal industry.
-I started my leadership experiance in 2015 at [Korbicom](https://www.korbicom.com/) where I became the project leader of a product that generates and automates court documents, manages tasks and limitation dates and integrates into various legal practice management suites.
+I started my leadership experience in 2015 at [Korbicom](https://www.korbicom.com/) where I became the project leader of a product that generates and automates court documents, manages tasks and limitation dates and integrates into various legal practice management suites.

 I am currently working as a Senior Software Engineer at [Trimble](https://landadmin.trimble.com/), maintaining a workflow-driven suite of applications that is used by major natural resource companies and government agencies around the world.